Modafinil is a versatile medication.

 If dopamine levels increase, we may be able to lower the threshold for activation of the reward center.

-This would help prevent the fidgeting and jitteriness associated with ADHD sufferers.
+This would help prevent the fidgeting and jitteriness associated with people living with ADHD.

-As people suffering from ADHD have a hard time stimulating the reward response in the brain, it causes them to self-stimulate by fidgeting or moving around.
+As people who have ADHD have a hard time stimulating the reward response in the brain, it causes them to self-stimulate by fidgeting or moving around.

 Where to Buy Modafinil